Turing degree spectra of differentially closed fields: Noncomputable Differentially Closed Fields

 \begin{pf} Given $H$, use Lemma \ref{lemma:GraphEnumSpec} to get a graph $G$ whose copies are enumerable by precisely the Turing degrees in $\spec{H}$.
-Then apply Theorem \ref{thm:DCFtoGraph} to this $G$ to get the differentially closed field $K$ required, with
+Then apply Proposition \ref{prop:DCFtoGraph} to this $G$ to get the differentially closed field $K$ required, with

 Now, for every computable ordinal $\beta$ and every degree $\bfc\geq \bfz^{(\beta)}$, there exists a graph $H$ with $\beta$-th jump degree $\bfc$, but with no $\gamma$-th jump degree for any $\gamma<\beta$.
 (This is shown for linear orders in \cite{AJK90} and \cite{DK92} for all $\beta\geq 2$, and Theorem \ref{thm:HKSS} then transfers the result to graphs.
 For $\beta<2$ it is a standard fact; see e.g.\ \cite{FHKKM12}.)
 If $\alpha>0$ is finite, let $\beta$ be its predecessor and apply the first part of the corollary to the $H$ corresponding to $\bfc$ and to this $\beta$.
 Then